Saksham31-iiitl/Cinematic-Data-Pipeline/README.md

 ### **Conclusion**

-By completing these steps, you will have:
+By completing these steps, we will have:

 1. Cleaned and transformed the IMDb dataset for analysis.
 2. Loaded the data into a PostgreSQL database.